-Over 100,000 people have signed an online petition accusing Richard Branson’s Virgin Care brand of “dragging the NHS through the courts”.
+Over 100,000 people have signed an online petition calling on Richard Branson to stop “dragging the NHS through the courts”, through his brand, Virgin Care.

 The campaign organisation 38 degrees launched the petition after it was revealed that the Virgin Group had been awarded more than £3bn in health services contracts in the past five years.